// collection runner

 • Keep each runner focused on one workflow or test scenario

-• Prefer stable environment variables over hardcoded IDs or tokens
+• Prefer environment variables over hardcoded IDs or tokens

 • Include cleanup requests when your scenario creates data on a shared system

-• Use small delays if your target system needs time to settle between steps
+• Add small delays if the target service needs time to settle between writes

 Troubleshooting

-• Check the earlier response body and confirm the test script extracted the expected fields
+• Check the earlier response body and confirm the test script extracted the expected field

-• Inspect the runner output to see where the chain first broke
+• Inspect runner output to find where the chain first broke

 Execution order is wrong